 The present day orchard was replanted with heirloom variety fruit trees as part of the Bushong Farm restoration in the 1960’s.

 For most of the year food preparation was done here to keep food smells and dangerous heat away from the main house.
 The arduous process of keeping the family fed was one of the main duties for Mrs. Bushong, her daughter Elizabeth, also called Betsy and daughter-in-law Elizabeth.
 The family did own slaves which helped to offset the division of labor on the farm.

 The earliest documentation for slaves is in the 1820 Census showing one female slave under fourteen years of age.
 The 1857 Birth Record for Shenandoah County showed that Jacob Bushong had one female slave named Mary who gave birth to a son named Israel.
 The 1860 Census showed three slaves working on the property, a 27 year old male, a 24 year old female (Mary) and a 3 year old boy (Israel).
 This family most likely lived in the loft above the kitchen.

-Harrison received a letter written by a friend February 24, 1851 regarding his love of the shops “…I hope this reaches you you may again be restored to your usual health again and find you engaged in the shop the place where you so much delight to occupy.”
+Harrison received a letter from a friend February 24, 1851 regarding his love of the shops “…I hope this reaches you, you may again be restored to your usual health again and find you engaged in the shop the place where you so much delight to occupy.”